 General Obligation Bonds.
 From July 1997 through March 2003, the District issued the entire amount of \$2,400,000,000 general obligation bonds authorized pursuant to Proposition BB approved by voters on April 8, 1997 (the "Proposition BB Authorization").
 From May 2003 to May 2010, the District issued the entire amount of \$3,350,000,000 general obligation bonds pursuant to Measure K approved by voters on November 5, 2002 (the "Measure K Authorization").
 A \$3,870,000,000 general obligation bond authorization was approved by the voters on March 2, 2004 (the "Measure R Authorization").
 The District has issued \$3,746,010,000 aggregate principal amount of Measure R general obligation bonds.
 A \$3,985,000,000 general obligation bond authorization was approved by the voters on November 8, 2005 (the "Measure Y Authorization").
 The District has issued \$3,914,850,000 of aggregate principal amount of Measure Y general obligation bonds.
 A \$7,000,000,000 general obligation bond authorization was approved by voters on November 4, 2008 (the "Measure Q Authorization").
-The District has issued \$2,593,895,000 of aggregate principal amount of Measure Q general obligation bonds.
-The District Board has called an election within the District on November 3, 2020 to submit to voters whether to authorize \$7 billion aggregate principal amount of bonds to fund specific school facilities projects; if approved by 55% of the votes cast, such bond measure would permit the District to issue bonds under a new authorization.
+The District has issued \$3,650,955,000 of aggregate principal amount of Measure Q general obligation bonds.
+A \$7,000,000,000 general obligation bond authorization was approved by the voters on November 3, 2020 (the "Measure Currently, the District has not issued any bonds under the Measure RR RR Authorization").
+Authorization.

 Pursuant to Section 1(b)(3) of Article XIIIA of the State Constitution, Chapters 1 and 1.5 of Part 10 of Division 1 of Title 1 of the State Education Code, as amended, and other applicable law (collectively, the "Act"), the District Board has appointed the LAUSD School Construction Bond Citizens' Oversight Committee (the "Citizens' Bond Oversight Committee").
-The Citizens' Bond Oversight Committee is composed of 15 members representing numerous community groups and operates to inform the public concerning the spending of Measure K, Measure R, Measure Y and Measure Q Authorization bond funds authorized by the Act.
+The Citizens' Bond Oversight Committee is composed of 15 members representing numerous community groups and operates to inform the public concerning the spending of Measure K, Measure R, Measure Y, Measure Q, and Measure RR Authorization bond funds authorized by the Act.
 The Citizens' Bond Oversight Committee regularly reviews the potential bond projects and budgets and provides non-binding advice to the District Board on how to allocate and reallocate scarce bond proceeds in order to ensure the completion of viable projects and to avoid non-completion of projects once commenced.
 The Citizens' Bond Oversight Committee also informs the public concerning the spending of funds attributable to the Proposition BB Authorization, although Proposition BB was approved under statutes other than the Act.
-The Citizens'

-Bond Oversight Committee meets monthly in order to review all matters including, among other things, changes in budget, scope and schedules that relate to the District's general obligation bonds and the projects proposed to be funded therefrom.
+The Citizens' Bond Oversight Committee meets monthly in order to review all matters including, among other things, changes in budget, scope and schedules that relate to the District's general obligation bonds and the projects proposed to be funded therefrom.
 In addition, the Citizens' Bond Oversight Committee makes recommendations to the District Board regarding such matters.
 See "CALIFORNIA CONSTITUTIONAL AND STATUTORY PROVISIONS RELATING TO AD VALOREM PROPERTY TAXES, DISTRICT REVENUES AND APPROPRIATIONS - Proposition 39" herein.
 The District's Office of the Inspector General conducts audits on a selected number of the construction management firms on an annual basis to ensure that funds from the School Upgrade Program (SUP) and other legacy bond programs are spent in compliance with the Act and the District's policies relating thereto.
 The District's outside auditor, Simpson & Simpson, currently prepares the required bond audits regarding the expenditures of general obligation bond proceeds.

-The members of the District's Citizens' Bond Oversight Committee and the community groups represented by such members are set forth below.
+The members of the District's Citizens' Bond Oversight Committee and the community groups represented by such members are set forth in Table A-19 below.

-LOS ANGELES UNIFIED SCHOOL DISTRICT Citizens' Bond Oversight Committee (As of September 1, 2020)
+LOS ANGELES UNIFIED SCHOOL DISTRICT Citizens' Bond Oversight Committee (As of April 1, 2021)